Hanaady98/HanadyAboHamdan-PortfolioProject/read_me.txt.txt

 Contact
 If you have any questions, feedback, or suggestions, feel free to reach out to the project owner:

-Name: Hend Abo Hamdan
+Name: Hanady Abo Hamdan
-Email: nanosh1d@hotmail.com
+Email: hanadyz98@hotmail.com

 Inspiration
 This portfolio project was inspired by a passion for web development and a desire to showcase my skills and creativity.